 Potential Dangers for the Dog:

-Over time the cord can become frayed, in the worst case they have been known to break when put under strain.
-This is of course a risk with all types of dog lead but as the cord is hidden when the lead is retracted the damage is often not noticed.
+- Over time the cord will become frayed.
+In the worst case they will break when put under strain.
+This is of course a risk with all types of dog lead but as the cord is hidden when the lead is retracted, the damage will not be noticed.

-Extendable dog leads rely on a locking mechanism to stop the lead from extending.
-If this “lock” is not engaged properly then walker loses control of the dog.
-The danger of this is that the dog may run into traffic.
+- Extendable dog leads rely on a locking mechanism to stop the lead from extending.
+If this “lock” is not engaged properly, then walker will lose control of the dog.
+There have been cases of dogs running into traffic on extendable leads with tragic outcomes.

-When fully or even partially extended the cord can become a danger to the dog.
-It can get caught around a limb causing friction burns or even lacerations.
+- When fully or even partially extended, the cord can become a danger to the dog.
+It can get caught around a limb causing friction burns, lacerations or even breaking a limb.

-The cord can become tangled around a leg or finger and then pulled tight by the dog.
-This can cause friction burns, lacerations or in the worst case very deep cuts.
+- The cord can become tangled around a leg or finger.
+When pulled tight by the dog, this can cause friction burns, lacerations or in the worst case very deep cuts.

 What are the Alternatives to Extendable Dog Leads:

-In the first instance we would always recommend recall training so that your dog can be walked off lead where it is safe and sensible to do so.
+In the first instance we would always recommend recall training with a properly qualified dog trainer.
+So that your dog can be walked off lead where it is safe and sensible to do so.
+Assuming that your dog is not ready to be walked off lead; then we have a couple of suggestions to avoid the dangers of extendable dog leads: